Konain-Raza/Firebase/README.md

 - `docChanges`: Returns an array of the changes since the last snapshot.

 For detailed usage and code examples, refer to the [Firestore Documentation](https://firebase.google.com/docs/firestore).
+### Firebase Storage 🗄️

+Firebase Storage is a cloud storage service provided by Firebase that allows you to store and serve user-generated content, such as photos and videos, to your users.
+It offers secure and scalable storage solutions for mobile and web applications.

+#### Functions:

+- `uploadBytes`: Uploads data to the specified storage path.
+- `uploadFile`: Uploads a file to the specified storage path.
+- `trackUploadProgress`: Function to track the progress of an upload task.
+- `getDownloadURL`: Retrieves the download URL for a file in storage.
+- `deleteObject`: Deletes an object (file or folder) from storage.
+- `getMetadata`: Retrieves metadata for a file or folder in storage.
+- `updateMetadata`: Updates metadata for a file or folder in storage.

 ## Using Firebase in React